LuciferUchiha/Bartender-bot/README.md

 ingredients <=> -i
 ```

-### Find cocktail
+### Find cocktail✅
 Will return any cocktail if it contains the search criteria.
-Multiple search criteria can be used by separating them with a space
+Multiple search criteria can be used by separating them with a space.
 ```
 <KW> find cocktails <search criteria1> <search criteria2> ...
 ```

-### Find ingredient
+### Find ingredient ✅
+Will return any ingredients if it contains the search criteria.
+Multiple search criteria can be used by separating them with a space.
 ```
-<KW> find ingredients <search criteria>
+<KW> find ingredients <search criteria1> <search criteria2> ...
 ```

 ### List all cocktails ✅